-- Prior to any activities within the demarcated work areas, topsoil material shall be removed to a depth of 300 mm or deeper if specified by the engineer in consultation with the ECO, and stockpiled in a designated area for use in rehabilitation of the site post construction. - Topsoil from the still relatively natural area (the top 15 -20 cm) should be removed and be used for rehabilitation after construction on site or in the immediate vicinity of the site. - Any area where the topsoil will be impacted by construction activities, including the construction offices and storage areas, must have the topsoil stripped and removed and covered with herbaceous vegetation (other than alien species), overlying grass and other fine organic matter and stockpiled for subsequent use in rehabilitation. - Topsoil storage areas must be convex and should not exceed 2 m in height.
+- Prior to any activities within the demarcated work areas, topsoil material shall be removed to a depth of 150 mm or deeper if specified by the engineer in consultation with the ECO, and stockpiled in a designated area for use in rehabilitation of the site post construction. - Topsoil from the still relatively natural area (the top 15 -20 cm) should be removed and be used for rehabilitation after construction on site or in the immediate vicinity of the site. - Any area where the topsoil will be impacted by construction activities, including the construction offices and storage areas, must have the topsoil stripped and removed and covered with herbaceous vegetation (other than alien species), overlying grass and other fine organic matter and stockpiled for subsequent use in rehabilitation. - Topsoil storage areas must be convex and should not exceed 2 m in height.
 The Contractor must ensure that the material does not blow or wash away.
-The use of a bund wall should be considered, if appropriate, for the storage of the top soil. - The topsoil should be stored outside the 1:50 flood level within demarcated area.
+The use of a bund wall should be considered, if appropriate, for the storage of the top soil.